 “He asked if the rash was all over her body, and I said yes.
-And then he kind of gave me a look of concern,” said Brandi Markovsky, Amy’s mother.
+And then he kind of gave me a look of concern,” said Brandi Morkovsky, Amy’s mother.

 After some blood work, the doctor came back with the news that forever changed their family’s lives.

-“‘Amy has leukemia, so you are going to need to go to the ER,’” Brandi Markovsky said the doctor told her.
+“‘Amy has leukemia, so you are going to need to go to the ER,’” Brandi Morkovsky said the doctor told her.

 Amy had to spend 10 days at Methodist Children’s Hospital.
 She received lots of pokes and pricks while doctors ran tests.
 But three months later, she’s now in remission.

-“It doesn’t mean that we’re necessarily ‘out of the woods,’ as the saying goes, but we’re happy that she’s in remission at the moment,” said Ryan Markovsky, Amy’s father.
+“It doesn’t mean that we’re necessarily ‘out of the woods,’ as the saying goes, but we’re happy that she’s in remission at the moment,” said Ryan Morkovsky, Amy’s father.

 Amy will continue chemotherapy for the next two years, which means she’ll have to visit the hospital every 10 days.
 She will sometimes require blood transfusions, meaning she’ll rely heavily on blood donations from the public.